morrisonbrett/BlackVueDownloader/readme.md

 ## Installation and Usage

 1. Download the latest zip of the program from the ["Releases"](https://github.com/morrisonbrett/BlackVueDownloader/releases) tab above and expand the zip into a directory.
+Navigate to the desired target directory inside the 'artifacts' directory.
+2. macOS users must also install [openssl](https://www.openssl.org/).
+Copy / Paste each of these commands into a command prompt.
+Windows / Linux users can skip this step.<br/>
+    ``$ brew update``<br/>
+    ``$ brew install openssl``<br/>
+    ``$ ln -s /usr/local/opt/openssl/lib/libcrypto.1.0.0.dylib /usr/local/lib/``<br/>
+    ``$ ln -s /usr/local/opt/openssl/lib/libssl.1.0.0.dylib /usr/local/lib/``<br/>
-2. Connect to the Ad-Hoc WiFi network of the camera.
+3. Connect to the Ad-Hoc WiFi network of the camera.
 It's recommended to use a [dedicated USB WiFi adapter](https://amzn.com/B008IFXQFU) for connecting to the camera.
 This frees up your primary WiFi connection to remain connected to your home network.
 This approach also works if you have a wired ethernet connected desktop PC.
 Set it up to auto-connect, and as your vehicle enters the range of your computer, it should re-connect.
-3. Open a command prompt, or create a scheduled task and run ``> BlackVueDownloader.exe <ipaddress> [destinationdirectory]``.
+4. Open a command prompt, or create a scheduled task and run:<br/>
+    ``> BlackVueDownloader.exe <ipaddress> [destinationdirectory]``</br>
 The default address of the camera is usually 10.99.77.1.
-For macOS / Linux, run ``$ ./BlackVueDownloader <ipaddress> [destinationdirectory]``.
+For macOS / Linux, run:<br/>
+    ``$ ./BlackVueDownloader <ipaddress> [destinationdirectory]``

 This will copy the video and GPS files into the 'Record' directory.
 The first time you run it, it will take a while, depending on the WiFi throughput you get.